XChecho/XChecho/README.md

 ---

 ## 🚀 Professional Profile
-I am a proactive and results-oriented **Frontend Developer** specialized in building native applications using **React Native and Expo**[cite: 7, 10].
-With a strong background in the full development lifecycle—from construction and optimization to deployment—I have successfully led the launch of **3 applications** now available on the **App Store and Google Play Store**[cite: 7, 8].
+I am a proactive and results-oriented **Frontend Developer** specialized in building native applications using **React Native and Expo**.
+With a strong background in the full development lifecycle—from construction and optimization to deployment—I have successfully led the launch of **3 applications** now available on the **App Store and Google Play Store**.

-I excel at creating, structuring, and executing technological projects in demanding environments, ensuring high-quality user experiences and efficient performance[cite: 11, 18].
+I excel at creating, structuring, and executing technological projects in demanding environments, ensuring high-quality user experiences and efficient performance.

 ---